yethihahtwe/aws-exam-oriented-notes/clf-c02/clf-c02-notes.md

 "Multitenancy" is incorrect.
 Multitenancy refers to multiple different companies or users sharing the same overall cloud environment and resources.

-Question 33  Security and Compliance Correct
+### Question 33  Security and Compliance

 Which AWS support resource is an extensive set of FAQ pages that cover all AWS services and can be a useful resource for learning about AWS services and implementation ideas?

 Discussion forums
-Incorrect

 Documentation
-Incorrect

 Knowledge Center
-Correct

 AWS Cloud Adoption Framework
-Incorrect

-Explanation
+#### Explanation

 "Knowledge Center" is correct.
 The structure of the Knowledge Center is that of a typical FAQ page, organized by AWS services.
 Unlike your typical FAQ, however, the Knowledge Center has an enormous number of pages that are framed in a question-and-answer format.
 It is designed to work alongside and complement other AWS resources, such as documentation, discussion forums, and the AWS Support Center.